Welcome to our resource page!

 Offended says:

 “Is this a good time to talk?”
-The goal for discussing this behavior is to bring about change and to be in agreement.
+The goal of discussing this behavior is to bring about change and to be in agreement.

 “When you slam the door” (name behavior)